TristanKruse/RMDP_Algorithm/README.md

+- Pause visualization by pressing the space bar.

 # Restaurant Meal Delivery Problem (RMDP)

 A Python implementation of a dynamic vehicle routing system for restaurant meal deliveries, based on the research paper by Ulmer et al. (2021).